 What Does Wagwan Mean?

-If you have ever heard the term “Wagwan,” you might be wondering what it means.
-Wagwan is a slang term that originated in Jamaica and is commonly used throughout the Jamaican diaspora.
-It is a casual way of asking “What’s going on?” or “What’s happening?” and is often used as a greeting.
+If you’ve heard the word “Wagwan”, you might wonder what it means.
+It’s a Jamaican slang term that simply means “What’s going on?” or “What’s happening?” — used as a casual greeting.

-The term “Wagwan” is a contraction of the phrase “What’s going on?” and is often spelled in different ways, such as “Wah gwan” or “Wat a gwaan.”
-It is commonly used in Jamaican English, especially in South London, where many Jamaican people live.
+The word comes from the phrase “What’s going on?”, often written as “Wah gwan” or “Wat a gwaan.”
+It’s widely used in Jamaican English and especially common in South London, where there’s a large Jamaican community.

 Origin of Wagwan